 During the afternoon session – 3:30 to 5 pm – currently all 32 functioning fountains play continuously.
 Versailles still uses 30 km of seventeenth-century piping but modern pumps are strong enough to supply the 4,500 m3/h of water needed to keep all fountains working simultaneously.
 (During the 17th century, engineers had to constantly turn fountains on and off as the Sun King progressed through the gardens.)

-On musical gardens (jardins musicaux) days (Tuesdays) music is played throughout the garden and more groves than usual are open to the public.
+On musical gardens (jardins musicaux) days (Tuesday and Friday from April to October) music is played throughout the garden and more groves than usual are open to the public.
 However, this adds far less to the enjoyment of visiting the gardens than when the fountains are in operation over weekends.
 In addition, Tuesdays are often the busiest day of the week at Versailles.

 Best Fountains to See in the Gardens of Versailles Palace